Cherish (group)

 Cherish is an American R&B music group consisting of sisters Fallon, Felisha, Farrah, and Neosha King.
 Originating from Atlanta, both of their parents are musicians, their father having been in the band Professions of Sounds, who frequently toured with acts such as the Emotions and Earth, Wind & Fire.
 The group was signed to Capitol Records and Sho'nuff Records.
 They experienced chart success with the hit song "Do It to It".

 The group first rose to fame when they were featured on the single "In Love wit Chu", by Da Brat.
 They quickly followed up with their official debut single, "Miss P.", which had minor success on the Hot R&B/Hip-Hop Songs chart in the US.
-After the failure of the single, their initial debut album was cancelled.
+After the single failed to hit the pop charts, their initial debut album was canceled.
 However, they continued recording music, and lent their vocals to a soundtrack for The Powerpuff Girls.
-In 2006, they released their second official single, "Do It to It".
+In 2006, they released their second single, "Do It to It".
 The single was met with critical and commercial success, and was followed up with their debut album, Unappreciated, which reached number 4 on the Billboard 200 albums chart in the US.
-2008 saw the release of the group's second studio album, The Truth.
-The album didn't fare as well as their previous, failing to reach the top 20 on the Billboard 200 albums chart.
-It was, however, preceded by the release of their second Top 40 hit, "Killa", which peaked at number 39 on the Billboard Hot 100.
+2008 saw the release of the group's second album, The Truth which hit number 40 on the Billboard 200 albums chart.
+It was preceded by the release of their second Top 40 hit, "Killa", which peaked at number 39 on the Billboard Hot 100.

 Fallon and Felisha also compose music for other artists.
 Felisha wrote songs for Tamar Braxton and Sevyn Streeter, and co-wrote Jacob Latimore's song "Climb" together with Fallon.